Big Daddy’s Feral Cat Colony

 Our goals are: 1) to control the population of the colony and keep it safe and healthy; 2) to create a landscape in which the cats are secluded, protected, and comfortable, while the restaurant patrons enjoy the beauty of tropical plantings; and 3) to foster harmony between the animals, plants, and humans in this lovely garden.
 Our partnership with the restaurant owners is powerful: we work together to ensure that the cats get needed medical care and sterilization, that they are fed high quality food twice a day, and that their environment is supportive, beautiful, and safe.

 We use the Trap/Neuter/Release method of sterilization.
 We transport the cats to a vet in David and pay $15 per sterilization.
 The vet uses the minimally invasive hook-and-loop surgical technique.
 We treat the colony for parasites every 8 weeks.
-The property is professionally treated for insects and fleas on a regular basis.
+The property is professionally treated for insects and fleas every 2 weeks.
 The cats are fed Kirkland cat food, which ensures that they enjoy a high quality diet.
 Currently the colony consumes 10 40 lb. bags of Kirkland cat food per month, or 2.5 bags per week.
 We keep detailed records on every cat that is sterilized.
 Newcomers arrive frequently.
 We trap and sterilize them as soon as possible.

 Some people ask why a restaurant would bother with a bunch of stray cats?
 There are three answers.
 First, keeping the cats healthy and well fed helps protect our precious local bird population.
 Second, keeping cats healthy protects human health.
 Third, keeping cats healthy is the ethical and compassionate thing to do.
 People travel from all over the world to see the birds in Boquete – we have a duty to protect them and the local tourism economy.
 Healthy cats do not spread disease to neighboring children and families, thus supporting public health.
 The restaurant models responsibility for the environment and relieves the suffering of sentient beings.
 A healthy economy, healthy neighbors, and compassionate action are what we all want!
 Everything is connected, so caring for the cat colony supports the whole community.